Nikodermus/frontend-code-challenge/README.md

 # React Code Challenge

-This is a boilerpalte for a code-challenge meant for Front-end engineers using React as library tool for development.
+This is a boilerplate for a code-challenge meant for Front-end engineers using React as library tool for development.
 It includes all necessary HTML and CSS, so your work is to focus on the development of the app.

 ## How to use